ilanc/envoy-ext-authz/ilan.md

   - i.e. publicly exposed host ports reflect with arrow as: `0.0.0.0:8000->80/tcp`
     - the host port is before the arrow (i.e. `8000` not `80`)
   - and internal container ports without arrow as `80/tcp`

+## prettier

+- front-envoy.yaml and service-envoy.yaml have different indenting to default prettier rules
+- prettier-fied and rebuilt and all still works.
+Even tested `docker-compose scale service1=3` and it works like a charm!